veropetit/PHYS633-F2024/Book/CourseInformation/CourseGoals.md

 >*By the end of this course, I will be able to use **physics** to describe the structure and evolution of stars*

 To give you an idea of what this entails, here are a few examples of physics questions that we will answer:
-* How can we figure out how various properties (such as density, pressure, temperature, etc) are distributed inside of stars?
+* How are various properties (such as density, pressure, temperature, etc) distributed inside a star?
+How can we figure this out?
-* If we take a star of a certain — say mass — how can we figure out what the surface properties will be like?
+* If we take a star of a certain — say mass — what will the surface properties will be like?
+How can we figure this out?
-* How can we figure out what happen to stars as time goes by?
+* What happens to a star as time goes by?
+How can we figure this out?

 As you can see from these examples, there are a lot of "how can we figure X out" going on!